 vising Nurse.
 Regular weekly lessons have been started, and a course of lectures by the Visiting Physicians is promised.
-The young men have been put into washable uniform coats, and under Miss Decker's tuition the nursing of the patients has been con-siderably improved, the wards are kept in better order, and many minor improvements inaugurated.
+The young men have been put into washable uniform coats, and under Miss Decker's tuition the nursing of the patients has been considerably improved, the wards are kept in better order, and many minor improvements inaugurated.
 "At present the school consists of 22 men in training,

-a chief nurse, a supervising nurse, and a superin tendent.
+"At present the school consists of 22 men in training, a chief nurse, a supervising nurse, and a superintendent.
 The school is responsible for the nursing of twelve wards on the male side of the hospital, with a daily average of about 350 patients.
+"When graduated, the nurses of the school charge

-"When graduated, the nurses of the school charge usually 5.00 dols. per day at private nursing, and there is a limited demand for their services. them make nursing a stepping stone to the medical profession.
+"When graduated, the nurses of the school charge usually 5.00 dols. per day at private nursing, and there is a limited demand for their services.
+Many of them make nursing a stepping stone to the medical profession."

 We wonder if these male graduates are as particular concerning "time off" and late hours as male probationers have been found to be in this country?
-If so, we fear it will be long before they compete with their more long-suffering and less exacting colleagues in cap and apron.
+If so, we fear it will be long before they compete with their more longsuffering and less exacting colleagues in cap and apron.